tom2433/LiftTracker/README.md

 # 07-15

-add a column to the lift sets table called muscle_group_set_number to indicate that muscle group's set number for the day.
+add a column to the lift sets table called muscle_group_day_set_number to indicate that muscle group's set number for the day.

 ## 07-14